LafeLabs/chaos/README.md

 note that no file exists at that url, it is the root from which other files come.
 If you save your CHAOS server as a repo named chaos, the only thing you need to change in that url is the github username, change that to yours.

+## laws of geometron

+1. everything is physical
+2. everything is fractal
+3. everything is recursive
+4. no money
+5. no mining
+6. no property
+7. look at the insects
+8. look at the fungi
+9. language is how the mind parses reality

 ## Influences: